-To be eligible for this grant, an applicant must:
+To be eligible for the Tennessee Reconnect grant, an applicant must:

 To receive and maintain this grant, an adult learner must:

-Recipients will receive the grant until they either (1) earn an associate degree, (2) complete the total number of semester hours necessary to complete the degree, or (3) fail to maintain continuous enrollment, or a minimum 2.0 GPA.
+Recipients will receive the grant until they either (1) earn an associate degree, (2) complete the total number of semester hours necessary to complete the degree, or (3) fail to maintain either continuous enrollment or a minimum 2.0 GPA.

 Beginning in Fall 2018, students may be able to enroll in a two-year program at an eligible four-year

 college or university.
 In order to use the Tennessee Reconnect grant at a four-year college or university,

 students must enroll in an associate degree program at that school – not a bachelor’s degree program.

 A list of associate degree programs at each eligible four-year institution across the state is below for your

 reference.
 Students enrolling in a health sciences program will only begin receiving funds once admitted

 At a four-year institution, the Tennessee Reconnect grant will not be last-dollar, meaning it will not cover